justingoncalves34/Cybersecurity_Journey/aboutme.md

 # 👨🏽‍💻 About Me

 ---
-Get to know a little about the man behind the screen—my passions, interests, and journey in cybersecurity.
+Get to know a little about the man behind the screen... learn more about my passions, interests, and journey in cybersecurity.
 On this page, you'll find a mix of personal insights and professional experiences that have shaped who I am inside and outside of the digital world.

 ---